clickf5/brain-games/readme.md

 ``make publish``

 ## Install package and run game

 [![asciicast](https://asciinema.org/a/vEciKApVpR7pKx0nMhlfdEhdl.svg)](https://asciinema.org/a/vEciKApVpR7pKx0nMhlfdEhdl)

 ##Is even on not even.
-That's the question.
+That's the question

 [![asciicast](https://asciinema.org/a/yTkSyCCOUU9exLVNG3JyAp04R.svg)](https://asciinema.org/a/yTkSyCCOUU9exLVNG3JyAp04R)

 ##Do you know how to calculate?

 [![asciicast](https://asciinema.org/a/SkMNQiMJPauo5yMueuDt56pGd.svg)](https://asciinema.org/a/SkMNQiMJPauo5yMueuDt56pGd)

-##Guess the missed number in the progression.
+##Guess the missed number in the progression

 [![asciicast](https://asciinema.org/a/0f0uKKjaYdwQiHIdrDQ6Pki9J.svg)](https://asciinema.org/a/0f0uKKjaYdwQiHIdrDQ6Pki9J)

 ##Simplicity in the details

 [![asciicast](https://asciinema.org/a/IqagYVkG98qar9QQCewneO6Im.svg)](https://asciinema.org/a/IqagYVkG98qar9QQCewneO6Im)